 Your most carefree years should be your retirement years It is possible to achieve this with a reverse mortgage.
 To help senior borrowers with a reverse mortgage, reverse mortgage safeguards were built into the loan by HUD.
-In my opinion, these safeguards make the reverse mortgage the safest mortgage in the industry.
+In my opinion, these safeguards make the reverse mortgage one of the safest mortgages in the industry.

 Standard & Capped Interest Rates.
 The interest rate is the same no matter which lender a senior chooses.
 On the HECM, interest rates are adjusted either monthly or annually and published weekly by the Federal Reserve.
 Both the monthly and annually adjusted rates have lifetime caps.

 Limitation on Fees.
 Origination fees are set by HUD regulations and are financed as part of the Reverse Mortgage.
-This means a senior incurs very little out-of-pocket expense to get a reverse mortgage.
+This means a senior incurs very little out-of-pocket expense to obtain a reverse mortgage.

 Independent Counseling.
-Before a reverse mortgage application can be processed, the prospective borrower must first meet with an independent HUD approved counselor.
-HUD and oversees a network of counselors whose job is to review the transaction, answer any questions the borrower may have about reverse mortgages, and suggest alternative options.
+Before a reverse mortgage application can be processed, the prospective borrower must first meet with an independent HUD approved counselor and obtain HECM counseling.
+HUD oversees a network of counselors whose job is to review the transaction, answer any questions the borrower may have about reverse mortgages, and suggest alternative options.
 After the counseling is done, borrower's receive a HECM counseling certificate.

 No Maturity Date.
 A reverse mortgage cannot become due during the homeowner’s lifetime.
 This is because the term of the loan is set to 150 years.
-The fact that there are no required payments and there is a lifetime right to occupy the home provides great protection against unforeseen or unanticipated future circumstances.
-This renders the reverse mortgage vastly safer than other loan alternatives.
+The fact that there are no required payments and there is a lifetime right to occupy the home means the HECM provides great protection against unanticipated future circumstances.

 No Prepayment Penalty.
 Although the loan is not due and payable until the senior permanently moves out of the home whether by selling the home or by their passing, the reverse mortgage can be paid off at any point prior with no additional fees or costs.

 No Penalty for Canceling the Loan.
-After the loan closes, a senior has up to three days to cancel the transaction for any reason whatsoever.
-This is called the “right of rescission”period, for any reason whatsoever.
+After the loan closes, a borrower has up to three days to cancel the transaction for any reason whatsoever.
+This is called the “right of rescission”period,

 No Shared Appreciation.
 No reverse mortgage product in the marketplace has “equity-sharing” or “shared appreciation” features.
 In some earlier reverse mortgage products, the senior could obtain more money in exchange for giving up a percentage of the future value of the home.
 Such products are no longer offered.

-In this section it also states you are NOT personally responsible for the loan — meaning nothing can be attached should the loan foreclose for any reason — other than the home itself.
-Bank accounts, retirement funds, and other assets cannot be used to pay the loan.
+In your closing documents, it states you are NOT personally responsible for the loan — meaning nothing other than the home itself can be attached should you default or the loan foreclose for any reason.
+Bank accounts, retirement funds, and other assets cannot be used to satisfy the loan.
 The home stands for the debt.

-As mentioned on "Is It Right for Me" on this website, it used to be that if a borrower had a spouse who was under age 62 and that borrower was not on the reverse mortgage. once the borrower passed away, the spouse would eventually have to leave the home if they could not pay off the reverse mortgage.
+As mentioned in the "Is It Right for Me" page on this website, it used to be that if a borrower had a spouse who was under age 62 and that borrower was not on the reverse mortgage. once the borrower passed away, the spouse would eventually have to sell the home if they could not pay off the reverse mortgage.
 Death is considered a "maturity event" in the reverse mortgage world, and this was a tough situation.
-For this reason, we discouraged borrowers from taking out a reverse mortgage if their spouse was under 62 years of age.

 Thankfully, all this has changed.
 Through the Mortgage Stability Act, there has been a change in reverse mortgage parameters.
-If there is a non-borrowing spouse, the reverse mortgage will not become due when the borrower passes away, and spouses who are under age 62 will be able to remain in the home.
-However, the HECM line of credit would not be accessible and any monthly proceeds would end.
-Speak to your reverse mortgage professional about these issues to see if this is still a viable option for you, and if you qualify for a reverse mortgage.
-You can also refer to the HUD Mortgagee Letter # 2014-07 , April 25, 2014 regarding non-borrowing spouse parameters.
+If there is a non-borrowing spouse, the reverse mortgage will not become due when the borrower passes away, and their spouses who are under age 62 will be able to remain in the home.
+However, the HECM line of credit would no longer be accessible and all monthly proceeds would end.
+Speak to your reverse mortgage professional about these issues to see if this is still a viable option for you and your spouse.
+You may refer to the HUD Mortgagee Letter # 2014-07 - April 25, 2014 regarding non-borrowing spouse parameters.

 NOTE: Website authorization by New York State Dept of Financial Services is pending.
 Until this website is authorized, no mortgage loan applications for properties located in New York will be accepted through this site.